UNM-CARC/QuickBytes/PyTorch_1.9_Xena.md

 ```

 ### Create the Condarc File
-To create the Condarc file that you will need, run the code below:
+To create the Condarc file that you will need, use your favorite text editor to create an empty file '.condarc'.
+For this tutorial I will use nano, which is an easy beginning text editor.
 ```
 nano .condarc
 ```
-This creates a blank file using the nano text editor.
+The above code creates a blank file using the nano text editor.

 In the condarc file you just created, paste the following then change the $USERNAME prompt to your username.
 ```
 auto_activate_base: false
 channels:
   - conda-forge
-  - bioconda
   - defaults
 envs_dirs:
   - /users/$USERNAME/.conda/envs
 pkgs_dirs:
   - /users/$USERNAME/.conda/pkgs
 ```
-Notice that at the bottom of the screen below, nano lists options for how users can interact with the open file.
+If you are using nano, notice that at the bottom of the screen below, it lists options for how users can interact with the open file.

 <img width="719" alt="Screenshot 2023-08-29 at 11 01 54 PM" src="https://github.com/UNM-CARC/QuickBytes/assets/130007104/c647a39d-c6d8-437f-917d-f9e1cee8d7e5">

 To save the lines of code you just pasted into the file, hold down the control key and press 'O'.
 This "writes out" or saves the text.
-You can then exit the text editor by holding down the command key and pressing 'X'.
+You can then exit the text editor by holding down the control key and pressing 'X'.

 To confirm that the file has been edited and contains the correct code, run the command.

 ```
 cat .condarc
 ```

-The following text should appear on your command line rather than opening the file in nano.
+The following text should appear under your command line.
 ```
 auto_activate_base: false
 channels: